-If you use a dropshipping or product sourcing app, then you should be able to use filters to find the best suppliers for your target markets.
+If you use Shopify dropshipping, then you should be able to use filters to find the cost of international shipping.

-Inside Oberlo, for example, the “Shipping filter on a product’s page lets you see the rates for sending items to specific countries.
-So if you want to ship items to the US, you can use the auto-complete text field to lay a filter on your product options.
+In many Shopify dropshipping apps, for example, the “Shipping filter on a product’s page lets you see the rates for sending items to specific countries.
+So if you want to ship items to the US, you can type the country’s name to get an idea of shipping rates.

 2. Work With the Best Suppliers

 There are a few ways to gauge the reliability of potential suppliers.
-Our favorite method is to order products for yourself.
+Our favorite method is to order product samples for yourself.
 Put yourself in your shoppers’ shoes, and see what international shipping looks like from their perspective.
-This will give you a chance to scope out the packaging, see how long delivery takes, and maybe even contact the supplier with a question.
+This will give you a chance to scope out the product’s packaging, see how long delivery takes, and maybe even contact the supplier with a question.